wdweeda/ARIbrain/README.md

 The following command will append your cluster.html file (with extension _tdp.html) and save a text file with TDPs and a nifti file with voxels having the TDP value of the cluster they belong to.
 In the cope directory run: `Rscript /download/get_tdp.R --zstat=./stats/zstat1.nii.gz --cluster=cluster_mask_zstat1.nii.gz --alpha=0.05 --outtable=tdptable.txt --outfile=tdpclus.nii.gz --inhtml=cluster_zstat1_std.html`

-Output will look approximately like this:
+Ouput will look approximately like this:
 ```
-True Discovery Proportions (TDP) using ARIbrain version 1.2.b
+True Discovery Proportions (TDP) using ARIbrain version 1.2.a
 Calculated assuming Simes' inequality with 95% confidence.

  > converted z-stats to 2-sided p-values